Donald Theetge: Racing career

-CASCAR / NASCAR Pinty's Series
+CASCAR / NASCAR Canada Series

 Xfinity Series

 In July 2018, Theetge made his NASCAR Xfinity Series debut at New Hampshire.
 He finished 33rd, driving the No. 90 for fellow Canadian Mario Gosselin's DGM Racing team.
 He returned to make another start for them in the race at ISM Raceway (Phoenix) in November, scoring a 25th-place finish.
 In 2019, Theetge would again run two races that year for DGM, which came at Las Vegas in the No. 90 and Richmond in the No. 36.
 In 2020, Theetge would return to the team and the Xfinity Series for the third straight year, although not until the very end of the season.
 He was announced to be running the final two races of the year, Martinsville and Phoenix. in the No. 90.

 Other racing

 Theetge won the Série IMAX LMS Québec in 2004, followed by the Série nationale Castrol LMS Québec in 2006 and Quebec's ACT Series in 2009.
 He won 19 races in the ACT Series and Série nationale Castrol LMS Québec.
 Theetge also won two races in the US-based ACT Tour Series, both at Circuit Riverside Speedway Ste-Croix in 2006 and 2007.

 Theetge also made some road racing starts with his brother Benoit, including in the Grand-Am Continental Tire Sports Car Challenge, where they finished third at the Daytona International Speedway in 2010.